 I can’t recall a single instance in my testing of VideoPad where I struggled to find a feature or tool in the program’s UI.
 Everything works exactly how you’d expect and you’re liable to find it where you’d expect to as well.
 The program also operates on a relatively low amount of resources, providing a smooth and fluid user experience throughout.

 NCH Software provides a tremendous amount of written documentation on their website, along with a useful assortment of video tutorials to help get you started with the program.
-If you’re ever facing down a particularly tricky problem, you can also submit a written support ticket or take to the VideoPad official forums.
+If you’re ever facing a particularly tricky problem, you can also submit a written support ticket or take it to the VideoPad official forums.

 If You Want The Most Bang for Your Buck: